mikebonds/plax/README.md

 It can certainly be used for production, but it's still a work in progress.
 Once ready, an NPM package will be released as well as a nice script that can be dropped into your sites.

-### What's in a name
-I was very tired when I started working on this.
-So I pulled lax out of Parallax and created Laxative.
-A name change could come down the line in the future.